 Tissue fixation and preparation

 All tissues were fixed in 10% neutral buffered formalin and subsequently paraffin wax embedded following routine protocols.
 All haematoxylin-eosin stained specimens were reviewed by a board-certified pathologist (LR) and a diagnosis of COMM was made based on the histological criteria described by Smedley et al. (2011).
 Diagnosis was further confirmed with immunohistochemical analysis of Melan-A and PNL-2 as previously described (Giudice et al., 2010).
-For the tumour samples from dogs included in the part II, the mitotic index (MI) was calculated as the total number of mitotic figures in 10, tumour representative (randomly chosen in cutaneous melanomas, chosen within areas with the highest mitotic rate in oral melanomas), microscopic ×400 (Ocular FN: 22; Objective ×40/0.65) high-power fields (HPFs).
+For the tumour samples from dogs included in the part II, the mitotic index (MI) was calculated as the total number of mitotic figures in 10, tumour representative (microscopic 400×; ocular FN: 22; objective 40x/0.65) high-power fields (HPFs) (randomly chosen in cutaneous melanomas, chosen within areas with the highest mitotic rate in oral melanomas), microscopic ×400 (Ocular FN: 22; Objective ×40/0.65) high-power fields (HPFs).
 A MI cut off was not used as a criteria for inclusion in this study.

 Microarray construction and immunohistochemical staining